 Even if you consider yourself a 100% professional in your niche, you are still going to learn a lot about the world of blogging.
 No matter what your expertise is, it’s guaranteed to be vastly different than maintaining a blog.
 That is, of course, unless your blog is about how to be a professional blogger.

-For instance: when I started out, I knew very little about WordPress, which is a fairly easy platform, but can become very complicated quick.
-Not only do you have to learn your way around your new platform, but you’ll be introduced into the world of hosting and bunch of technical lingo that is like speaking a new language.
+For instance: when I started out, I knew very little about WordPress, which is a relatively easy platform, but can become very complicated quick.
+Not only do you have to learn your way around your new platform, but you’ll be introduced to the world of hosting and a bunch of technical jargon that is like speaking a new language.

-You’re constantly learning and if you’re not someone who particularly fancies the technical aspect of how the internet works, then you are likely going to get frustrated a time or two.
-Luckily, there are a lot of awesome bloggers that have written helpful posts in regards to what I have came across and tons of YouTube videos as well.
+You’re always learning, and if you’re not someone who particularly fancies the technical aspect of how the internet works, then you are likely going to get frustrated a time or two.
+Luckily, there are a lot of awesome bloggers that have written helpful posts in regards to what I have come across and tons of YouTube videos as well.

 Expect to Change Monetization Methods.